 There are enormous benefits to undertaking training for both employees and employers.

-Glyndŵr Innovations are also able to source and deliver bespoke training courses for groups of employees that have the same training requirement within an organisation.
+Glyndŵr University are also able to source and deliver bespoke training courses for groups of employees that have the same training requirement within an organisation.
 These are tailored courses which can be individually designed to meet a specific training need.